-Non-payment of this bill will result in a hold being placed on your account.
-Holds prevent receipt of transcripts and/or registration for future classes
+Non-payment of this bill will result in a hold being place on your account.
+Holds prevent receipt of transcripts and/or Registration.

 Frequently Asked Questions